ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1924-06-23-George-Jansen.md

 ---
 citation: "23 Jun 1924 to 24 Jun 1924.
-George E. Jansen Notebook 1924, Tompkins County History Center."
+George E. Jansen Notebook 1924, Tompkins County History Center"
 ---

 low 60 high 80  Fair till 5PM then it rained a little  I painted for Miss Mills all day  All quiet